 Bicycle accidents are often fatal or involve catastrophic injuries because of the vulnerability of the rider, even if the rider wears protective gear such as helmets, knee and elbow pads and gloves.
 For the most part, a bicyclist must adhere to the same rules of the road as motor vehicles.
 Drivers of those motor vehicles don’t necessarily treat bicyclists as equals, however.
 Many accidents result from the negligence of motor vehicle drivers.

-If you have been injured or lost a loved one in a bicycle accident, contact a Fort Myers bicycle accident attorney at Viles & Beckman, LLC, for a free consultation.
+If you have been injured or lost a loved one in a bicycle accident, contact a Fort Myers personal injury attorney at Viles & Beckman, LLC, for a free consultation.

 Florida Bicycle Accident Laws Statistics